vuejs/rfcs/active-rfcs/0000-vuex-class-style-api.md

 Supporting class-style API for Vuex module so that we write a module in type safe manner in TypeScript.

+This syntax will not replace existing syntax.
+Both class and existing object style syntax will be accepted.

 # Basic example

 <!-- If the proposal involves a new or changed API, include a basic code example.